McMinn Nail Salon Injury Lawyer Helps Austin Woman Receive Deserved Compensation

 - How to know if you’ve suffered an injury or contracted an infection from a nail salon service; and

 - What to do if you believe you do have a serious injury or infection.

 Professional nail salon manicures and pedicures with elaborate detailing and cutting-edge treatments have become more popular than ever over the past few years.
 No longer primarily the dominion of wealthy and professional women, manicures are sought after and consumed by all ages and both genders.
 Elementary-school-age girls are having birthday parties with manicures and pedicures provided as the entertainment.
 Artists and nail salon professionals are pushing the limits of what’s possible to include as materials for a mani – pedi and are producing brand new looks from wild to weird to gorgeous.

 Unfortunately, for some salon customers, a manicure has turned in to a nightmare, resulting in infection, lasting pain, disability, and, rarely but really, amputation.
-There even has been a story from US News even includes reference to a report of a death from a nail infection.
+While risks of infection and serious injury from nail salon visits are known, still, pampering at a salon is hard to resist.

 How do you know if you have an infection or injury from a nail salon treatment or service?
 From Medicinenet.com, symptoms of an infection include:

 - Pain, redness, itching, and pus in or around the nail area.